-Preheat the oven to 375° F. Start to arrange your apples onto the dough.
-I like to alternate apples so it's aesthetically pleasing to the eye.
-Repeat with remaining apples.
-You'll want to leave a 2 or 3 inch border around the edge.
+Preheat the oven to 375° F. Arrange your apples onto the dough.
 Fold the rim of the dough up and over the edge of the filling, overlapping the dough as you go around and pleating the dough.

 Before baking, use a pastry brush to brush 1 Tbsp. heavy cream or egg wash all over the dough.
 Sprinkle crust with coarse sugar, if desired.

 Bake for ~35-45 minutes or until the crust becomes golden brown.
 Transfer the galette with the parchment paper on to a wire cooling rack and cool.

 Once cooled, dilute your apricot jam with 1-2 teaspoons of water and brush the apples with the apricot jam.
 YUM.
 Cut into wedges and serve with vanilla bean ice cream.